greglobinski/greglobinski_2017/README.md

-# Greg's playground
+# greglobinski.com

-That's the code of my website (www.greglobinski.com).
+That's the code of my website (greglobinski.com).
 My first production-use of the Gatsby-React tandem.